AmpersandTarski/documentation/syntax/concept.md

 ## Miscellaneous
 * The name of a concept starts with an uppercase.
+* A concept should be used for immutable concepts.
+E.g. use a concept `Person` to express that a person will always be a person and will not change in, let us say, a table.
+However, don't use `Employee`, because termination of an employee's contract causes a person to be an employee no longer.
+So employees are not immutable.
+To be an employee is a dynamic property, so model it as a relation.
-* The description will be printed in the functional specification.
+* The description will be printed in the functional specification, so please check that your definition is a complete sentence.
 * Concepts need not be defined.
-If you use a concept without a definition, Ampersand defines it for you (without a definition).
+If you use a concept without a definition, Ampersand defines it for you (regardless of whether you defined it or not).